nanchiangYuan/NetworkSimulator/README.md

  + Tears down connection with a four-way handshake

 ### Reliable Data Transfer
- + Tracks sequence numbers and acknoledgements
+ + Tracks sequence numbers and acknowledgements
  + Uses a checksum check to ensure data integrity (there is a default 0.01 corruption rate on the data in this simulator)
  + Uses RFC 6298 TCP retransmission timer algorithm to calculate timeout
  + Uses a sliding window for flow control